software-students-spring2025/4-containers-apij/README.md

 ## Overview
 This project is a containerized application that recognizes ASL hand signals using a machine learning model.

+- **Machine Learning Client:**
+  A Python program that collects sensor data (e.g., via camera) and performs analysis (e.g., image recognition and classification) with its results stored in a MongoDB database.

+- **Web App:**
+  A Flask-based web application that visualizes the machine learning client’s activity and analytical results, providing a live dashboard.

+- **Database:**
+  A MongoDB container that serves as the persistent data store for both the machine learning client and the web app.
+(Note: The MongoDB container comes directly from the official MongoDB image and is not stored in this repository.)

 ## Team
 - [Aaqila Patel](https://github.com/aaqilap)